FAIR for AI: An interdisciplinary and international community building perspective: FAIR Initiatives

 \subsection{Holy grail of FAIR science}

 We identified the following objectives and end-goals of FAIR initiatives.

 \begin{itemize}[nosep] \item As stated before, FAIR is not the end-goal.
 It is a journey of improving practices and adapting research resources along with technology innovations.
 FAIR contributes by enabling discovery and innovation.
 It will also help us identify best practices that lead to sustainability, lasting impact, and funding. \item Software, datasets, and AI models are all first class research objects.
-Investments and participation in FAIR activities should be considered for career advancement, tenure decisions, etc. \item Since digital assets cannot be open source forever (indefinite funding), FAIR initiatives should also inform what data, AI models and other digital assets should be preserved permanently \item Leverage FAIR infrastructure to \href{https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0213013}{automate} the validation and assessment of the novelty and soundness of new results published in peer-reviewed publications that are linked to AI models and data. \item Existing projects allow the publication of AI models, such as \href{https://journal.physiomeproject.org/}{Physiome}, the \href{https://reproduciblebiomodels.org}{Center for Reproducible Biomedical Modeling}. \item Recent approaches have showcased how to combine data facilities, computing resources and AI model repositories to enable FAIR science~\cite{2022arXiv220700611R}. \end{itemize}
+Investments and participation in FAIR activities should be considered for career advancement, tenure decisions, etc. \item Since digital assets cannot be open source forever (indefinite funding), FAIR initiatives should also inform what data, AI models and other digital assets should be preserved permanently. \item Leverage scientific data infrastructure to automate~\cite{osti_1506555} the validation and assessment of the novelty and soundness of new AI results published in peer-reviewed publications. \item Create user friendly platforms that link articles with AI models, data, and scientific software to quantify the FAIRness of AI models, e.g., the \href{https://journal.physiomeproject.org/}{Physiome Project} (\url{https://journal.physiomeproject.org/}), the \href{https://reproduciblebiomodels.org}{Center for Reproducible Biomedical Modeling} (\url{https://reproduciblebiomodels.org}), and the \href{https://thegardens.ai}{Garden project}. \item Recent approaches have showcased how to combine data facilities, computing resources, FAIR AI models, and FAIR and AI-ready data to enable automated, AI-driven discovery~\cite{2022arXiv220700611R}. \end{itemize}